 DNA is not cement.
-It is fluid and ever-changing based on your lifestyle and environment.
-The genome is the complete set of DNA, and where you find the instructions to build health.
-The DNA remains fixed for life, but the epigenome remains flexible.
-By using food properly, you can begin healing and reverse the possibility of future disease. - Sheri Levy
+It is fluid and changes based on your diet, lifestyle and environment.
+The genome is the complete set of DNA — a blueprint where you may find nutritional instructions to build health.
+The DNA remains fixed for life but the epigenome remains flexible.
+By using food properly, you can actively heal and reverse the possibility of future disease. - Sheri Levy

 Nutrigenomics answers not only what diet you should be eating but it shares with you what foods help support cognitive function, healthy genetic expression, physical endurance and vital strength.
-It even provides insight into your hormones and thyroid function, and the foods you should avoid.
+It provides insight into your hormones and thyroid function, and the foods you should avoid.
+It is the only genetic test that provides nutritional options to create healing solutions.

 This report provides you with much more than just your diet choices.
 It provides you with your body’s owner’s manual to use as a road map to your future health and vitality.